jasonmacduffie/isles-of-maga/README.md

 **What is a Doombound?** A Doombound is a mortal that is chosen by Ultimatum to force a timeline shift when he cannot manage with his power alone.

 License: CC BY-SA 4.0+.
 See LICENSE for details.
+Also, you have permission to distribute any content here as part of a larger OGL-licensed work.

 1. [Atmosphere](atmosphere.md)
 2. [Cosmology](cosmology.md)